adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » People often say that motivation doesn’t last.
-Well, neither does bathing.
-That’s why we recommend it daily. - Zig Ziglar</code></pre>
+<pre><code>1 » When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us. - Helen Keller</code></pre>
-<pre><code>2 » If you just submit yourself to fate, then that’s the end of it. - Keiichi Maebara</code></pre>
+<pre><code>2 » Life shrinks or expands in proportion to one’s courage. - Anais Nin</code></pre>
-<pre><code>3 » If you’re gonna insist on gambling and then complain when you lose, you had better work on your game. - Hatsu Kominato</code></pre>
+<pre><code>3 » If you really want to be strong… Stop caring about what your surrounding thinks of you! - Saitama</code></pre>
 </details>

 <!--END_SECTION:waka-->